IgorBuchelnikov/ObservableComputations/README.md

 * Arbitrary expressions are expressions that are passed as an argument to *Computing* and *Using* [extension methods](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods).

-* Computation change request handlers was described in the ["Modifying computations"](#modifying-computations).
+* Computation result change request handlers was described in the [here](#сomputation-result-change-request-handlers).

-* Handlers of changes of computation results were described in the ["Modifying computations"](#processing-changes-of-computation-results).

 * Code called using the methods [*OcDispatcher.Invoke\**](#using-the-ocDispatcher-class).